Andy-UTAS/POLUS/docs/reference/experiment.md

 ### Reports

-The purpose of a report is communicate your findings to others.
+The purpose of a report is to concisely communicate your findings to an audience in a structured document; in science, reports are often flavoured as commissioned pieces of research (for example, a study of the feasibility of _microgrids for remote communities_) or academic research (for example, journal articles).

+_Report resources coming soon_

 ### Presentations

+On of the most important - and often overlooked - skills in science is the ability to communicate complex results and ideas succinctly.
+It is therefore of critical importance that this skill is developed and practiced.

+_Presentation resources coming soon_

 [^1]: G. L. Squires, _[Practical physics](https://archive.org/details/practicalphysics00squi)_, (Cambridge university press, Cambridge, 2001).
 [^2]: J. R. Taylor, _[An Introduction to Error Analysis: The Study of Uncertainties in Physical Measurements](https://archive.org/details/introductiontoer00tayl)_, ( ‎ University Science Books, Melville, 1997).